WHERE WE WORK

 Ise Forest Reserve

 Ise forest reserve is a small reserve of about 46sqkm in Ekiti State, Southwestern Nigeria.
 The reserve is bordered by the Ogbesse River and the Ondo-Ekiti boundary along its western limits.
 The reserve can be accessed from Ise-Ekiti town which is about 6km on a straight line direction to the northern edge of the reserve and also the reserve is accessible from the south along the Akure – Benin expressway from the Uso community in Ondo State which is about 9km on a straight line direction to the southernmost limits of the reserve.
 The Ise forest reserve is considered an important priority area for Nigerian-Cameroon chimpanzee conservation in southwestern Nigeria.
+SINCE 2021, WE HAVE BEEN GIVEN THE MANAGEMENT RESPONSIBILITY FOR 33.3sqkm WITHIN THE RESERVE FOR A FIVE YEAR TERM.

 Apoi Creek Forests

 The Apoi Creek forests harbours the last most significant population of the Niger Delta red colobus monkey anywhere in the world.
 This swamp forest habitat has been the subject of much debate with regards to its location in relation to the designated Apoi forest reserve in government documents from the 1970s and the digital delineation in IUCN-WDPA-WCMC records.
 Notwithstanding, the area is also internationally recognized as a Ramsar site, an important wetland providing not just vital ecosystem services but sustains local livelihoods.
 It is surrounded by Apoi, Kokologbene, Gbanraun communities of Southern Ijaw Local Government Area.
+Within these forests we have successfully created and support the management of three community-based conservation areas namely the Apoi Community Conservation Area: Kokologbene Community Conservation Area and Gbanraun Kingdom (Community) Conservation Area.

 Idanre Forest Cluster